Frequently Asked Questions

 3. I need to provide a breakdown of my award.
 Where can I get that information?

-The check that is sent contains a breakdown of the amount of the payment between agricultural, residential, pastoral, and construction.
+The check stub sent along with the check contains a breakdown of the amount of the payment between agricultural, residential, pastoral, and construction.
 In addition, notices were previously sent to all Class Members with specific dates for each type of claim along with the amount attributed to each claim.

 Back To Top